Helping teams turn complexity into clarity, systems, and execution

 De-risking technical decisions before they become expensive mistakes

-Aligning disconnected teams (engineering, product, business) around shared reality
+Aligning disconnected teams (engineering, product) around shared reality

 Setting up sensible workflows that engineers actually want to follow